crmitchelmore/styleguides-2/api.md

 ### HTTP status codes
 HTTP status codes are not appropriate for the response body.
 Never use a 200 for an API that has returned an error.
 Apart from being wrong and unexpected, it is difficult for clients to handle, and will also be cached at potentially multiple points.

+**Some specific codes are highlighted below, but this list is by no means exhaustive.**

 #### Success
 - `200`: Request succeeded for a `GET` call, for a `DELETE` or `PATCH` call that completed synchronously, or for a `PUT` call that synchronously updated an existing resource